jrheard/blog/python/tic-tac-toe.md

 Check out the demo video from earlier if you'd like an example of what your board might look like when it's printed out.
 I didn't make my board look particularly good, so try to make yours better-looking than mine!

+Hint: When you're working on this function (and all the other ones in this assignment!), **try it out** as you work on it.
+Add a line of code to your program that calls your function with a particular input (an empty board, a half-full board, a full board—you can write all of these boards by hand, they're just lists of lists of strings), and see what your function returns when it's given that input.

 I used colors in my printed-out board, but you don't have to.
 If you're interested in using colors, my advice is to start simple and then add colors later.
 When you finish the no-colors version of this function, there's a note at the end of this assignment that'll tell you how to add colors if you want.

 Next, let's think about how we'll handle the player's move.